 “We have spoken throughout the year about the need for new housing supply at all levels to help moderate prices and improve attainability,” adds President Langlois.
 “Some of our municipalities have begun to look at ways to make it easier for new homes to be brought to market and we applaud and encourage any movement in this area – it has been far too difficult and expensive to build homes in our region.
 The situation we are now in is because of the deficit of supply that has compounded over the past decades of hesitation around growth.
 However, governments at the federal and provincial level have instead chosen to focus elsewhere and invest their time re-inventing the process of how homes are sold in Canada by creating new rules which include the introduction of a ‘cooling-off’ period.
 These measures will do nothing to improve our market, nor will they increase consumer protection.
 The process of how a home is sold is not the issue - homes will sell for what consumers will pay for them – using any sales process.
 The issue is how homes are brought to the marketplace and our huge lack of supply.
 Governments should expend their resources to address supply issues that continue to drive up competition for homes and result in ever increasing prices.”

 The Multiple Listing Service® Home Price Index benchmark value for a single family home in the Victoria Core in December 2020 was $915,300.
 The benchmark value for the same home in December 2021 increased by 25.1 per cent to $1,144,900, up from November’s value of $1,122,600.
 The MLS® HPI benchmark value for a condominium in the Victoria Core area in December 2020 was $487,100, while the benchmark value for the same condominium in December 2021 increased by 17.1 per cent to $570,600, up from the November value of $560,700.

-The graphic below shows market price activity for Single Family Homes in Greater Victoria over the past year
+The graph below is for single family home prices in Greater Victoria over the past year